bcbi/PredictMD.jl/CONTRIBUTING.md

 `master` branch: go to [https://github.com/bcbi/PredictMD.jl/settings/branches/master](https://github.com/bcbi/PredictMD.jl/settings/branches/master), scroll down, CHECK the box next to "Include administrators", scroll to the bottom of the page, and click the green "Save changes" button.

 `develop` branch: go to [https://github.com/bcbi/PredictMD.jl/settings/branches/develop](https://github.com/bcbi/PredictMD.jl/settings/branches/develop), scroll down, CHECK the box next to "Include administrators", scroll to the bottom of the page, and click the green "Save changes" button.

+**Step 20:** Delete the release branch, which you no longer need.
+To do this, go to [https://github.com/bcbi/PredictMD.jl/branches/yours](https://github.com/bcbi/PredictMD.jl/branches/yours), scroll down to find your release branch, and then click the trash can icon to delete the release branch.

 Congratulations, you are finished!